Hikipeko/knowledge-garden/University/Winter 2023/EECS 489/Transport Layer 489.md

 **MSS** maximum segment size is the maximum amount of data can be placed in a segment.

-**MTU** maximum transmission unit is largest link-layer frame.
+**MTU** maximum transmission unit is largest link - layer frame.
 Typically MSS = MTU - 40.

 1. TCP sender receives the data to the connection's send buffer.
 2. TCP sender constantly grab chunks of data from the send buffer, add a TCP header to form **TCP segments**, and send to the network layer.